 |Students arrive on campus for new student orientation or first week of class.|

-In previous implementations, schools have invited students to the program through orientation checklists for new students (either online or in print), in dashboards students routinely access (e.g., Blackboard, Moodle), in email newsletters to students, and in printed materials mailed to students over the summer.
+Invite students to participate!
 Generally, including the program in as many orientation materials as possible as a required or encouraged activity increases student participation.

-If your school plans to embed the link to the Social-Belonging Program in an orientation checklist, an online portal, or other student-facing materials, we recommend:
+If your school plans to embed the Social-Belonging Program in an orientation checklist, an online portal, or other student-facing materials, we recommend: